Initial Care Team

 Trauma Program Manager

 Currently the Trauma Program Manager, Beverly received her Bachelor’s Degree in Health Administration from Saint Joseph’s College and her Master’s of Science Degree in Health Administration from Central Michigan University.
-Certified in both Basic Cardiovascular Life Support and Advanced Cardiovascular Life Support Beverly has been a nurse for 20 years.
+She is certified in both Basic Cardiovascular Life Support and Advanced Cardiovascular Life Support and has been a nurse for 20 years.
 She was an Emergency Room Nurse for many years before becoming the Clinical Nurse Manager at Kingsbrook Jewish Medical Center.
 Prior to joining Jamaica Hospital, Beverly was the Director of Nursing for The Amsterdam at Harborside Retirement Community in Nassau County.
 Ms. Brown serves on various medical, nursing and policy-making committees and is a United States Army Veteran.